 Then, list the things that frustrate them or get them stuck.
-For example, if your child gets frustrated when he can’t find his notes for class, start keeping them in a folder so it’s easier to find them.
+For example, if your child gets frustrated when he can’t find his notes for class, keep them in a folder so it’s easier to find them.

 If your child does well with writing assignments but has trouble with reading comprehension, give them more reading opportunities to develop their reading comprehension skills.

-Read more about different learning styles in How to Completely Change the Way Your Child Studies.
+Read about learning styles in How to Completely Change the Way Your Child Studies.

-15. Have a set time every day where they do homework or study.
+15. Have a set time every day when they do homework or study.

 Setting aside time helps them get into a good study routine and teaches them to manage their time better.

-Setting aside time to study every day is a great way to learn more efficiently.
-In fact, studies have shown that those who dedicate an hour of their day to studying improve learning by up to 40%, compared with those who don’t make any effort.
+Setting aside time to study daily is a great way to learn more efficiently.
+In fact, studies have shown that those who dedicate an hour of their day to studying improve learning by up to 40% compared with those who don’t make any effort.